 - Discs: Six discs serve as shock absorbers or cushions between each vertebra to help protect the bones.

 - Spinal cord and nerves: The spinal cord and the spinal nerves run up and down your back through a central canal located within the vertebrae.
 These cables link your brain to your leg muscles.

 - Small joints: Joints are designed to provide turning, twisting, and bending movements for greater function and stability.

 - Muscles and ligaments: These soft tissues surround the spine, providing strength, power, support, and stability.

 How is lower back pain diagnosed?

 In many instances, lower back pain is not severe and can be managed with non-surgical treatments.
-When you arrive for your initial consultation, one of our experienced orthopaedic surgeons will examine your spine and legs, discuss your symptoms, and ask if you’ve experienced an injury.
+When you arrive for your initial consultation, one of our experienced Spine Specialists will examine your spine and legs, discuss your symptoms, and ask if you’ve experienced an injury.
 Our thorough evaluation can be completed in office, often without the need for expensive or inconvenient tests.

 In the event your pain is more severe or minimally invasive techniques prove ineffective, our physicians may order imaging tests.
 Each test is designed to reveal different anatomical systems and tissues.
 X-rays, for instance, allow us to see your bones and the conditions that may be affecting them, including arthritis.
 CT (Computerized Tomography) and MRI (Magnetic Resonance Imaging) scans show the soft tissues in the area.
 Additional tests may include bone scans and electrical tests (EMG, or Electromyography), which are designed to help us analyze bone activity and assess whether nerve or muscle damage has occurred, respectively.
 Your orthopaedic surgeon will discuss which tests will be needed and why during your appointment.